Dumboiroy/tp/docs/UserGuide.md

 ```
 Address book has been cleared!
 ```
-where all contacts in HeartLink will be deleted.
+where all clients in HeartLink will be deleted.

 The image below shows how it should look like when you execute the command: `clear`